A Northwood School Tradition

 This year's treks included a wide spectrum of challenges, from the state's highest peak, Mount Marcy, to Mount Van Hoevenberg, smaller but still quite a hike and quite a view, especially during peak foliage.
 Then there was the Trap Dike, a rock climb and a slide that required students to be roped for the more challenging sections.
-And new to our menu was Mr. Eaton's first non-motorized, carbon-free trip.
-This team started right at the front door, walking to the school beach, and canoeing to Whiteface at the far end of Lake Placid before they began their summit push.
+Newer to the day's menu of offerings was Mr. Eaton's first non-motorized, carbon-free trip up Whiteface Mountain.
+This group started right at the front door, walked to the school beach, and paddled to Whiteface Landing at the far end of Lake Placid before they began their summit push.